 Characterised as a measured service, cloud-native software kills the pain in billing issues by adopting subscription-based billing, also known as pay-per-use.
 Simply speaking, you pay for what you use and when you use it.
 This makes way for the ease of monitoring and cost optimising.

 3. Multi-tenancy being out of the question

-This one is the most indicative sign of whether or not a software is truly cloud-based.
-A multi-tenant model allows for resources to be provisioned, released, and re-provisioned based upon customer needs.
-Any provider shying away when being pushed about multitenancy should be suspected for exercising cloud-washing.
+This one is the most indicative sign of whether or not the software is truly cloud-based.
+A multi-tenant model allows for resources to be provisioned, released, and re-provisioned based on customer needs.
+Any provider shying away when being pushed about multitenancy should be suspected of exercising cloud-washing.